kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 ### Scalability

-> Note: This section is good-to-have to Alpha.
+> Note: This section is good-to-have for Alpha.

 ###### Will enabling / using this feature result in any new API calls?